 Speaker Disclosures:

 Financial: James Hopper maintains a private practice and has employment relationships with Harvard University and Cambridge Health Alliance.
-He is a sub-investigator and therapist with MAPS/MPBC and The Trauma Research Foundation.
-James Hopper receives royalties as a published author.
-He receives a speaking honorarium and recording royalties from PESI, Inc. He has no relevant financial relationships with ineligible organizations.
+He receives royalties as a published author.
+James Hopper receives a speaking honorarium and recording royalties from PESI, Inc. He has no relevant financial relationships with ineligible organizations.

 Non-financial: James Hopper serves on the advisory board for Callisto.
 He is a member of the International Society for Traumatic Stress Studies and the APA Division 56.
 James Hopper is an Ad hoc reviewer for several peer review journals, for a complete list contact PESI, Inc.